[Last update: March 11, 2021]

-The measures the national and regional governments in Germany have taken in an attempt to halt the spread of Covid-19 has meant that not all Hermes ParcelShops are open at present.
-However, given that the majority of our 16,000 ParcelShops across Germany are located within convenience stores and similar establishments, more than 75 percent of them will remain open during the lockdown.
+Due to the coronavirus measures adopted by the Federal and state governments and the lockdown that is currently in force until 28 March, not all Hermes ParcelShops are open at the moment.
+However, given that the majority of our 16,000 ParcelShops across Germany are located within convenience stores and similar establishments, more than 80 percent of them will remain open during the lockdown.

 It is still important that ParcelShop operators control customer access and ensure that queues are avoided.
 We support the shop operators as best as we can to achieve this and continuously provide them with information regarding the required hygiene measures.